 – In 2014, the twin birth rate was 33.9/1,000

-Ideal embryo for transfer and discard those that are left over.
-Could be a discrimination after birth?
+The ideal embryo for transfer and discard those that are leftover is embryo selection discrimination

 To try to resolve this problem, the authors propose selecting the best embryo for transfer, making reference to four methods.
 We will not refer here to the technical methodology described since this is separate from the bioethical interest.